A complete guide to scattering cremated remains

 Expect some of the cremains to fall as lumps, or a ‘clot,’ of cremated ash.

-The cremains are organic, so they are safe for the environment.
-If you want to do something to accompany the scattering to pay tribute, bear in mind it should also be organic in nature.
+The cremains are organic and safe for the environment.
+If you want to do something to accompany the scattering to pay tribute, bear in mind that it should also be organic in nature.

 For example, some people like to scatter flower petals as they release the ashes or even small handwritten goodbye notes on paper or tissue.
-Anything that poses no harm to the environment and will naturally decompose is safe and acceptable.
+Anything that poses no environmental harm and will naturally decompose is safe and acceptable.

 Different folks have differing feelings about scattering ashes.
 Not everyone is comfortable with it.
-Although the Catholic Church has now accepted cremation, they still mandate against ash-scattering and that cremated remains should be interred in ‘sacred ground.’
+Although the Catholic Church has now accepted cremation, it still mandates against ash-scattering and that cremated remains should be interred in ‘sacred ground.’

-So, be discreet in a public area, and/or choose a time to scatter when not many people are around.
+Be discreet when choosing a public area, and/or choose a time to scatter when fewer people are around.
 Find some distance from the beaten path on a beach or in a public park!

-Also, consider the implication of where you opt to scatter in terms of accessibility and long-term access to the site.
-Some families have no intention of returning to an ash-scattering site, but future generations, at some point, may wish to feel ‘connected’ to a lost family member…….will the location still be there and accessible in years to come?
+Important considerations when choosing a scattering site include accessibility and long-term access to the site.
+Some families have no intention of returning to an ash-scattering site, but future generations may, at some point, wish to feel ‘connected’ to a lost family member.
+Will the location still be there and accessible in the years to come?

 These points should help you plan a safe ash scattering in which family and friends can participate and pay a fitting tribute to your lost loved one.

 Check out your State Funeral Planning Guides on US Funerals Online for local ash scattering guidance in your state.
-Each state guide has a section covering any local laws or popular ash scattering sites.
+Each state guide includes a section on local laws and popular ash-scattering sites.

-These are places like football or baseball grounds, race tracks, and big public parks like Central Park in NYC.
+These include football and baseball stadiums, race tracks, and large public parks such as Central Park in NYC.

-Most National Parks will permit the scattering of ashes so long as the points raised above about safe scattering are observed.
-There are a few parks that require the family to fill in a permit before scattering the cremains.
+Most National Parks will permit the scattering of ashes as long as the points raised above about safe scattering are observed.
+However, a few parks require families to obtain a permit before scattering cremains.

-Any private land merely requires the permission of the landowner, and many clubs or outdoor business locations, have seen the benefit of embracing the demand for ash-scattering.
-For example, many golf courses will facilitate the scattering of ashes on a favorite hole.
+Any private land requires only the landowner’s permission, and many clubs and outdoor business locations have benefited from embracing the demand for ash scattering.
+For example, many golf courses facilitate the scattering of ashes on a favorite hole.

-Scattering at the ocean side or out at sea is a common practice in those states that are coastal.
-This can take 2 forms: dispersing the ashes on the beach or from rocks or taking a boat out to sea.
+Scattering at the ocean side or out at sea is a common practice in coastal states.
+This can take two forms: dispersing the ashes on the beach or from rocks, or taking a boat out to sea.

 Scattering ashes on the beach or ground